hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeters.html.markdown

   then this `EgressTo` rule will authorize access to all resources outside the perimeter.

+* `external_resources` -
+  (Optional)
+  A list of external resources that are allowed to be accessed.
+A request matches if it contains an external resource in this list (Example: s3://bucket/path).
+Currently '*' is not allowed.

 * `operations` -
   (Optional)
   A list of `ApiOperations` that this egress rule applies to.
 A request matches